-The article below is intended to provide a general description and is not to be treated as advice or a description of a specific life insurance policy or death in service benefit.
+Disclaimer: The article below is intended to provide a general description and is not to be treated as advice or a description of a specific life insurance policy or death in service benefit.

 What is death in service?

-If you earn £25,000 a year your family could expect to receive between £50,000 and £100,000.
-Of course, this figure may not be enough to cover the outstanding mortgage or what your family might need in future.
+If you earn £25,000 a year, your family could expect to see receive between £50,000 and £100,000 tax free.

 Am I covered by death in service?

 If your company offers death in service, there might be a few instances where you're not entitled to this benefit.
 This could be because:

 - Your company may require you to pass your probation

 - Your company may require you to be on their payroll

 To find out if your employer offers a death in service scheme and its entitlement criteria, try reaching out to their human resources department.